Top 10 Things To Do in Seville – an Illustrated Walk

 10. Relax in the Parque Maria Luisa, Seville’s most beautiful park

 When you’re finished enjoying the Plaza de España, take the time to escape the city and enjoy the tranquility of the Parque María Luisa.
-It was built for the great exposition.
-Soaring palms, great elm trees and rustling pines provide shade to the many walking paths through the park.

 Don’t forget to check out the small pavilion overlooking the duck pond.
 The constructions are a major point of interest in Seville.

-More about Andalucía
+More about Seville, Spain

 About the author